Integrating Service Mesh into a ROSA Cluster

 Virtual Service is a traffic routing rule that defines how requests sent to a service are routed within the mesh, enabling fine-grained traffic control.

-Note that if you are using multiple domains, then you might want to wildcard the hosts, i.e. *.com
+Note that if you are using multiple domains, then you might want to wildcard the hosts, i.e. *.com, to preserve the domain all the way to the application.

 Step 8 - Create OpenShift Route to Istio Ingress Gateway